ArtemGryniv/Wave-Function-Collapse-Partitioning/README.md

 # Wave Function Collapse Partitioning (WFC-P) for Maximum Cut

 This repository contains the code used in the creation and analysis of the **Wave Function Collapse Partitioning (WFC-P)** metaheuristic for the **Maximum Cut** problem.
-The full research paper by Artem Gryniv and David Perkins can be found
+The full research paper by Artem Gryniv and David Perkins can be found [here](WFC-P_Paper.pdf)

 ## Algorithms